LONG-TERM-EFFECTS-OF-SUFFERING/yt-dlp_client/README.md

 3. Define the channels from which you want to download the last five videos in the `to_download.json` file.

 4. Run any version of the program: `python <multiprocess.py, multithreading.py or squential.py>`.

+Also you can run the main script: `python main.py`.